An Overview of Scrum Management in Addition to Agile Development Methodology.

 - Scrum Master: a facilitator between the Product Owner and the team.
 The Scrum Master does not manage the team but attempts to remove any obstacles that are hindering the team from accomplishing its sprint objectives.
 The Scrum Master also works to advise the Product Owner about how to maximize financial gains on investments.

 - Team: As per the Scrum’s founder, “the team is utterly self-managing.”
 The development team is in charge for self-organizing to finish the task.
 A Scrum development team has around seven completely dedicated members (officially 3-9).For software projects, the average team is a blend of software engineers, architects, programmers, analysts, QA experts, testers, and UI designers.
 Each sprint, the team decides how it will fulfill the work to be finished.
 The team has autonomy and responsibility to meet the objectives of the sprint.

 About Product Backlog & Product Backlog Items PBI'sThe product backlog is an absolute document that blueprints each assignment for a framework, project or product.
 The product backlog can be considered as a schedule comprising of work items, each of which creates a deliverable with business value.
 Product Backlog Items (PBIs) are components that make up the Product Backlog.
-They can run from specifications and prerequisites, to use cases, epics, User Stories, or simply bugs and tasks.
-PBIs in essence mirror the needs of the stakeholders.
-A typical approach to fuse the end clients' needs is to prepare the PBI as a User Story with the under mentioned qualities:
+They can run from specifications and prerequisites, to use cases, Epics, User Stories, or simply bugs and tasks.
+PBIs, in essence, mirror the needs of the stakeholders.
+A typical approach to fusing the end clients' needs is to prepare the PBI as a User Story with the under mentioned qualities:

-- Description: where is objective of the PBI is agreed upon.
+- Description: where is the objective of the PBI is agreed upon.